Jakarta Intercultural School: History

 Jakarta Intercultural School was established in 1951, as a school for the children of United Nations staff posted in Jakarta, the capital of the then newly Dutch recognized independent Indonesia.
 Due to an increased international presence in Jakarta, the school moved into newer facilities at its Pattimura campus in 1953.
 In 1969, the school became the "Joint Embassy School" under the sponsorship of the Australian, British, Yugoslavian, and United States Embassies.
 Architectural and engineering practice International Design Consultants (IDC) was commissioned to build additional facilities for the school.
 The new campus was built in Cilandak, a residential area in South Jakarta.
 The Cilandak campus was completed in 1977 and serves as the middle school and high school.
 The school adopted the name "Jakarta International School" in 1978 and changed its name to "Jakarta Intercultural School" in 2014.

 Facilities

 Jakarta Intercultural School has three campuses totaling 46 acre and is one of the largest international schools in the world according to H2L2 Architecture.
 Pattimura Elementary (K-5) is located in the Kebayoran Baru area.
-Pondok Indah Elementary (K-5) and Cilandak (6–12) are adjacent to each other in Pondok Indah in South Jakarta.
+Pondok Indah Elementary (K-5) and Cilandak (6–12) are adjacent to each other in Pondok Indah, South Jakarta.

 Facilities are mostly air-conditioned and include 184 classrooms, four theaters, three cafeterias, three tennis courts, six gymnasiums, six playing fields, three swimming pools, 18 science laboratories, design technology facilities, and four libraries with a total of 130,000 volumes.
 The school has a three-level food court, medical clinic, a school bus system run by the Bluebird company and an ambulance.
+In addition, as of 2024-25 academic year, a new Cafe under the name "Kumpul" has been added to the campus.